 Those with specific Maximum Contaminant Levels (MCLs) include:

-- New York established MCLs for Perfluorooctanoic acid (PFOA) and Perfluorooctane sulfonate (PFOS) (10 parts per trillion (ppt))
+- New York established MCLs for Perfluorooctanoic acid (PFOA) and Perfluorooctane sulfonate (PFOS) of 10 parts per trillion (ppt) individually

-- Vermont adopted an MCL for the sum of PFHxS, PFHpA, PFNA, PFOS, and PFOA of 20 ppt
+- Vermont adopted a drinking water MCL for PFHxS, PFHpA, PFNA, PFOS, and PFOA of 4ppt individually and 20 ppt combined.

 Envirogen Solution for PFAS Water Treatment